zuluhutu64/Auto_Z_Offset/README.md

 </code></pre>

 ## Hints for setting using this extra:
+- Depended on the size of your Z endstop, make sure that your x and y endstop have a high accuracy.
+I had a very small diameter to probe with the bl touch and the pin of Z had a very slight slope on the rim.
+  Y endstop was not tighted down hard enough so z probepoint moved slightly.
+But enough that auto_offset_z differed in the range of ~0.05.

-After doing a first calibration, test the offset with the classic paper test.
+- After doing a first calibration, test the offset with the classic paper test.
 Probably you have to adjust "offsetadjust" for the trigger distance of your z-endstop.

 ### ***v-------forked readme-------v***